POST MEthod for meetings

 First, I spoke to 2 Project Managers about how they navigated the shift to conducting meetings virtually.
 Both managers discussed the challenges and frustrations they faced while conducting effective virtual meetings due to the pandemic.
 The first project manager I spoke to mentioned that he was taught to use the POST method.
 Since implementing this practice, he’s been able to cut down the number of meetings he schedules and shorten the length of his meetings.

 The main takeaway was that if you’re going to plan a meeting, make sure it’s structured by using the POST method method.
-If you are unable to answer the questions outlined by this method, then you don’t need to schedule a meeting.
+If you are unable to answer the questions outlined using this method, then you don’t need to schedule a meeting.

 Solution & Design